thuongtruong1009/Snake-Game-OOP/README.md

 * Experience the beautiful interface and attractive sound.
 * f you over the game.
 Please press the start new button to start playing again or press the red x button to exit.

+## Management folder structure
++ Benefits: Scope, Clarity, Collaboration, Consistency.
++ General overview folder of a project.
++ With proposing that everyone can quickly to understand the logic behind which they need.
++ Easily for manage the project progression.

 ## 📝How to contribute to this project
 You can contribute to this project very easily by following a few steps.
 Don't worry... there is no need to know any programming language-related knowledge.
 You only have to know the Git and GitHub, and that's it...
 Now we are let's start.